 Essentially, co-housing and shared home ownership enable buyers to pool their resources.
 This larger sum of money enables the owners to buy a property — together.
 After this, the arrangements for how the property and amenities are shared can vary.
 Recent examples in Toronto have property co-owners splitting all costs evenly among the buyers to co-owners obtaining separate mortgages from different lenders but sharing communal (and previously specified) costs.

-While co-ownership seems ideal keep in mind it’s not a simple solution.
+While co-ownership seems ideal to keep in mind it’s not a simple solution.
 Complications can always arise and it may not be easy to exit (or enter) into a co-housing situation that is already up and running.
 Still, for buyers who can’t afford to go it alone, co-housing and shared home-ownership do have big advantages.

 Co-op housing, also known as a housing company or a housing cooperative, refers to a cooperative that owns real estate.
-In residential real estate, these legal entities actually pre-date condo-stratas, but they differ quite dramatically from condo boards.
+In residential real estate, these legal entities actually pre-date condo-strata, but they differ quite dramatically from condo boards.
 For starters, homeowners neither own the units outright nor hold title to them.
 Instead, they own shares in the company — the company owns the property.
 The cost of these shares is proportional to the value of the units, and each shareholder has the right to live in one of the units.

 One big advantage to co-ops is that they are often priced well-below (or slightly below) the market price of comparable condos in the area.
 This means buyers get to purchase the “shares” of the unit at a lower price — a real advantage for those trying to buy into expensive real estate markets.
 Like condos, co-ops can offer lower homeownership costs as members pay a monthly fee which covers the co-op’s umbrella mortgage payments (the big mortgage that covers the entire building that’s divided up among owners, based square footage lived in), taxes, maintenance, and emergency funds allocation.